charlesb/CDF-workshop/README.md

 ![Avro records to Kafka topic](images/avro_records_to_kafka_topic.png)

+Again commit your changes and start the flow!

 You should be able to see records streaming through Kafka looking at the terminal with Kafka consumer opened earlier

 ![Kafka topic avro](images/kafka_topic_avro.png)